Applied causality to infer protein dynamics and kinetics: Materials and Methods

 \subsection{Generating Ground-Truth Conformational Ensembles Using Atomistic Molecular Dynamics}

-To generate a ground-truth conformational ensemble encoding dynamics of each HIV-1 protease variant, we perform atomistic, explicit solvent, classical MD simulations using the OpenMM package.\cite{Eastman2017} Each simulation is started using the AF2 structure with the highest predicted confidence.
-The protein is solvated, ionized until neutrality, then is equilibrated for 300 ps in the NVT ensemble with position restraints, 300 ps in the NPT ensemble with position restraints, and 300 ps in the NPT ensemble without position restraints; all the equilibration steps are performed at a temperature of 300 K. Finally, a one microsecond production run in the NPT ensemble is performed at 300 K, which is then analyzed, including the calculation of time correlation functions.
+To generate a reference conformational ensemble encoding dynamics of each HIV-1 protease variant, we perform atomistic, explicit solvent, classical MD simulations using the OpenMM package\cite{Eastman2017} with the amber99sb-ildn\cite{Lindorff-Larsen2010} and the TIP3P water model.\cite{Jorgensen1983} Each simulation is started using the AF2 structure with the highest predicted confidence.
+The protein is solvated, ionized until neutrality, equilibrated for 300 ps in the NVT ensemble with position restraints, 300 ps in the NPT ensemble with position restraints, and 300 ps in the NPT ensemble without position restraints; all the equilibration steps are performed at a temperature of 300 K. Finally, a one microsecond production run in the NPT ensemble is performed at 300 K, which is then analyzed, including the calculation of ACFs.
 For the analysis at 10 and 100 ns, the first 10 and 100 ns of the simulation are extracted and analyzed, respectively.
 For all MD simulation runs, we use the Langevin integrator.
-The temperature is controlled using a Nose\'{e}-Hoover thermostat\cite{Nose1984,Hoover1985} in all cases and, for the NPT simulations, the pressure is controlled using the Parinello-Rahman barostat.\cite{Parrinello1981} Detailed scripts for reproducing the OpenMM simulations, including the energy minimization and equilibration steps, are given in the GitHub repository for this manuscript (\url{https://github.com.erb24/af2-dynamics}).
+The temperature is controlled using a Nose\'{e}-Hoover thermostat\cite{Nose1984,Hoover1985} in all cases and, for the NPT simulations, the pressure is controlled using the Parinello-Rahman barostat.\cite{Parrinello1981} Detailed scripts for reproducing the OpenMM simulations, including the energy minimization and equilibration steps, are given in the GitHub repository for this manuscript (\url{https://github.com/erb24/af2-dynamics}).